jgoerzen/docker-logitech-media-server/README.md

 Ampache, however, does not have such a feature, nor do most of the third-party PHP modules it integrates.

+There is some security risk in making the installation directory writable by the web server process.
+This is restricted as much as possible in this image.
+A side-effect of that, however, is the disabling of the Ampache auto-update feature.
+If you wish to be able to use Ampache's built-in updates, you should `chown -R www-data:www-data /var/www/html/ampache`.

+# Tags

+These Docker tags are defined:

+ - latest is built against the Ampache github master branch (which they recommend)
+ - Other branches use the versioned tarballs

 # Copyright

 Docker scripts, etc. are